Card Security CodeA Crucial Anti-Fraud Measure for Merchants & Cardholders

 There are several situations in which a buyer can enter a credit card security code correctly, but the transaction still leads to a chargeback:

-The card was lost or stolen by a bad actor:
+The card was lost or stolen by a bad actor

 The cardholder is unaware of authorized purchases:

-The cardholder is committing chargeback fraud:
+The cardholder is committing chargeback fraud

 Recording the CVV might not be enough to stop a user from intentionally making a purchase and filing a chargeback later to get something for free (aka “cyber shoplifting”)

-Innovations in Card Security Code Technology
+Innovations in Card Security Code Technology: CVV2 vs. CVV3

+Another phenomenon that could help accelerate adoption of next-gen card security codes like CVV3 is the onset of mobile wallet technology.
 Virtual wallet software and apps, like Apple Pay, were designed to capitalize on preexisting EMV principles.
 They incorporate biometric and GPS data to verify users in real-time.
+These apps could easily incorporate dynamic security codes into the checkout process.

 So, as a well-meaning merchant, how do you bolster customer confidence in your fraud prevention efforts while maintaining a palatable shopping experience?
 Here are a few best practices that can ensure that cardholders feel comfortable sharing their card data without feeling hassled by the added security: